Intellectual Freedom: Meeting the Challenge

-After the formal challenge is made
+After the Formal Challenge is Made

 1. Provide the complainant with handouts as specified in the Selection Policy.
+For ex:

-3. Keep detailed written records4.
-An objective third party should be present during any discussion of the challenge
+4. An objective third party should be present during any discussion of the challenge

 6. Consult with other library teachers (locally or electronically)